CompuTec/computec-docs/docs/processforce/user-guide/quality-control/reason.md

 ![Reason Groups](./media/reason/reason-group.webp)

-This form allows the user to define Reason Groups used to categorize Reasons for analysis and reporting purposes.

-This data is used within the Reason Form.
+The Reason Groups form enables users to categorize individual reasons into broader groups.
+These groupings simplify analysis and reporting, making it easier to identify patterns and prioritize corrective actions.

 ## NCMR Reason